 The property was purchased in 1997 by Craig and Libby Heimark as a place to retire (although 2+ decades later they have still not retired here); their primary residence is in Palo Alto.
 Their three children Jake, Eric, and Julia are also involved.
 Craig works in banking and finance (previously for Swiss Bank).
 Their heritage is Norwegian and Heimark refers to two Old Norse words: heiðr (heath) and mork (forest).
 Some of their relatives settled in North America in the 1600s including those involved in the whaling industry.

-Land in this part of Napa Valley was sub divided many years ago into 100 acre sections – including the 100 acre Heimark property.
-Their site encompasses rugged and rocky hillside but also a more gentle sloping area.
+Land in this part of Napa Valley was sub divided many years ago into 100-acre sections – including the 100-acre Heimark property.
+Their site encompasses rugged and rocky hillside but also a gentler sloping area.
 These shallower slopes remarkably were not covered in trees like the surrounding steep hillsides – the soils (and they are very rocky) are the result of an ancient landslide.
 This is where vines were planted for the first time in 1997 – overseen by Mary Hall Maher and Mike Wolf.
 Mike and his team continue to oversee the vineyard management.

 This was a challenging vineyard to plant based on the difficulties of getting equipment to the site (the road is in much better shape now).
 During the layout of the vineyard, part of the road was actually diverted to another section of their property.
 The vineyard is organized into 11 different blocks – planted to about 13 acres of Cabernet Sauvignon and a small section of Cabernet Franc and Petit Verdot.
 Mike calls this vineyard the least thirsty vineyard he works with in the Napa Valley – despite its hillside location and rocky terroir – there is enough water here so that they typically only have to water once or twice during each growing season.